Frequently Asked Questions

 Please send us an email to firstname.lastname@example.org with screenshots of the pages that prevent you from placing your order and your delivery address.
 We will do our best to register your order online as soon as possible.

-Payment with Postfinance is also available with the option “click&collect” if you prefer to pick up your edition yourself at the blackprint studio in Zurich.
+Payment with Postfinance is also available, along with the ‘click&collect’ option for picking up your edition at the blackprint studio in Zurich.

 Yes, the entire blackprint.photo website uses a professional SSL encryption certificate so that all exchanges between our website and your browser are encrypted, and no payment methods are carried out on our website or on our Swiss server but processed directly by secure and optimised payment services such as Twint, PayPal, Stripe and Crypto.com Pay